AbuRaihan32/Yummy-food-client-side/README.md

 - [@AOS-Package](https://www.npmjs.com/package/aos) This package I used to animate the Estate section of my home page.
 2.
 - [@React-Hook-form](https://react-hook-form.com/) I have used this package to collect data for my form.
 It is used in login and register pages.
+3.
+- [@Lottie-react](https://react-hook-form.com/) I have used this package to collect data for my form.
+It is used in login and register pages.